 Hang on to your hats…fasten your seatbelts (but then loosen them a bit)…stop the presses… Chicken Fried Steak goes Southwestern fustion topped with Hatch Green Chili and a Fried Egg.

 Why all the idioms?
-Because I found a great Southwest Chicken Fried Steak recipe from a local Denver Chef and I can’t wait to share it with all of you.
+Because we’re loving this Southwestern Chicken Fried Steak recipe here on The Ranch, and I’m dying to share it with you.

 Chicken Fried Steak with Green Chili and Egg

 3/4 tsp dried oregano